Netr0o/password-generator-V2/README.md

 # password-generator
 Password generator :
-- Press to create a new password
+- Press to create a new password or enter one made by yourself
 - It is stored in a database
 - You can associate each password a name
 - Then to see the list of all your password, you just have to enter a code to unlock the list
-# first edit